onrelay/sipxecs/sipXwiki/building.rst

 Advanced Builds
 ---------------

-For more advanced builds, sipXcom relies on GNU autoconf and make mechanisms to build its source.
+For more advanced builds, sipXcom relies on GNU autoconf and make to build its source.
 To use these mechanisms directly, you may use the following steps:

 - Prepare build folders: